Reschivon/jForth/README.md

 Pretty much everything here is heavily inspired by JonesForth

+type `lit` before literals in immediate mode, and `[lit]` before literals in compiler mode. `native` will place the address of the native entrypoint object on the stack (defined in main) of whose fields and methods can be accessed form java code.

 Words:
 **create word stringliteral literal [lit] lit branch? branch xor or and not swap dup * - + set read ] [ stack>mem return print memposition seerawmem seemem seestack**